norahellstadius/AC215_MOMA_LISA/README.md

 * `src/train/train.sh` : Start the fine-tuning of Stable Diffusion, **requires** to first run `training_setup.sh`

+* `src/deploy/app.py` : Flask app to deploy model on Vertex AI.

+* `src/workflow/pipeline.py` : Create & run pipeline on Vertex AI.

 ### Bucket structure
+The following is our current structue of files on Google Cloud Storage.

+    ├── saved_predictions
+    │   └── instance_id
+    │       ├── unique_name.gif
+            ├── ...

-The following is structure of our files on Google Cloud Storage.
-DVC tracking ensures data management, and version control over our data.
-The `moma_scrape` bucket contains the raw images that were scrapped from the MOMA website.
+The following is the previous structure of our files.
+DVC tracking was used to ensure data management, and version control over our data.
+The `moma_scrape` bucket contained the raw images that were scrapped from the MOMA website.
-The `preprocess_data` bucket contains the processed images, with their corresponding captions.
-The text captions are stored in the JSONL file.
-The JSONL file consists of a series of dictionaries, with each dictionary comprising two  keys: 'file_name' and 'text.'
+The `preprocess_data` bucket contained the processed images, with their corresponding captions.
+The text captions were stored in the JSONL file.
+The JSONL file consisted of a series of dictionaries, with each dictionary comprising two  keys: 'file_name' and 'text.'
 The 'file_name' key corresponds to the image's name, while the 'text' key is the image's caption.
-The `momalisa_model` bucket stores our model.
+The `momalisa_model` bucket stored our model.

     ├── dvc tracking
     │   ├── ...